outscale/terraform-provider-outscale/website/docs/r/volumes_link.html.markdown

 * `volume_id` - The ID of the volume.

-See detailed information in [Describe Instances](http://docs.outscale.com/api_fcu/definitions/VolumeAttachment.html#_api_fcu-volumeattachment).
+See detailed information in [Volume Attachment](http://docs.outscale.com/api_fcu/definitions/VolumeAttachment.html#_api_fcu-volumeattachment).